AidanSeidle/PIC16BProject/.ipynb_checkpoints/README-checkpoint.md

     -this folder should contain __pycache__, __init__.py, http.py, and middlwares.py

 4. Replace the middlewares.py file with the middleware.py file found in the "FOR SELENIUM" folder.

+## Running the App

+Open terminal.
+Navigate into the Flask folder using the `cd` command.
+Type `python hello.py` and copy the url into Chrome.
+Enter a video game into the textbox and then push "submit".
+The results page may take up to a minute to load.